-Lilac is a beautiful, fragrant and versatile flowering plant that can light up any garden as a border plant, ornamental shrub or ground cover.
+Lilac is a beautiful, fragrant and versatile flowering plant of the Oleaceae family that can light up any garden as a border plant, ornamental shrub or ground cover.

 It is quite easy to transplant a lilac bush.
 In this guide prepared by our expert gardeners, we will help you learn all about transplanting and shifting lilacs the right way.

 Transplanting or replanting lilacs can vary depending on the variety that you have used.
 Some large lilac varieties can get eight to 12 feet tall while a few others remain shorter.
 Always try to transplant young lilacs as it is easier to transplant and move them as compared to the bigger shrubs.

 Their vigorous growth helps the bush establish its roots fast and settle in the new surroundings easily.
 Here are the important points regarding the growth requirements that you need to remember to grow lilacs properly.

 To transplant, grasp the plant firmly by the base and tap the container to loosen up the soil.
 Keep a hand underneath the root ball.
 Dig a hole that is about twice the size of the lilac root system in the new location.
 Make sure that the root ball is not above the soil level.

 Once you have filled in the soil and placed the plant properly, make sure there are no air pockets by watering it thoroughly.

 Choose a sunny spot where your plants can receive lots of bright and direct sunlight during the day.
 These flowering plants love the full sun.
 Make sure they are away from shaded spots.

 As they get larger, if they are planted near structures or walls or windows, keep them away from such spots.
 But remember to keep them in close vicinity to your house so that you can enjoy the blooms.